Skip to main content

 For more dining options in the area, see our full Champéry restaurants guide.
 If you're planning accommodation around the meal, our Champéry hotels guide covers the full range.
 For pre- or post-dinner drinks, our Champéry bars guide is the place to start.

 Le 42 sits in a different tier from Switzerland's flagship dining destinations.
 Memories in Bad Ragaz and Schloss Schauenstein in Fürstenau operate at the multi-starred level with corresponding prices and booking lead times.
 Cheval Blanc by Peter Knogl in Basel and focus ATELIER in Vitznau represent the country's most serious kitchens.
 Le 42's value is in offering Michelin-recognised cooking without the planning overhead or price ceiling those venues require.
 Among French contemporary restaurants at a global level, Odette in Singapore and Amber in Hong Kong define the ceiling of the format; Hotel de Ville Crissier remains the Swiss benchmark for the style.
-Le 42 is not competing at those levels, nor does it need to , its context is an Alpine village, and within that context it delivers more than the setting might suggest.
+Le 42 is not competing at those levels, nor does it need to, its context is an Alpine village, within that context it delivers more than the setting might suggest.
 Also worth knowing about in Switzerland's broader dining picture: Da Vittorio in St. Moritz, 7132 Silver in Vals, Einstein Gourmet in Sankt Gallen, Colonnade in Lucerne, L'Atelier Robuchon in Geneva, and IGNIV Zürich by Andreas Caminada for a fuller picture of the Swiss fine dining tier.
-For regional exploration beyond restaurants, our Champéry wineries guide and experiences guide are useful starting points.
+The gyoza with a non-standard interpretation is worth ordering if you want to see the kitchen's range beyond French technique.
+Beyond those two, the menu follows French contemporary structure, go in without over-planning and ask the proprietor what's performing well on the night.
+Given that the kitchen is personally run, those recommendations will be genuine rather than scripted.

 Expect a Michelin Plate-recognised kitchen in a hotel restaurant setting that outperforms its Alpine village location.
-The room is on two levels with a mountain-facing aspect, service is proprietor-led, and the cooking blends French foundations with Asian-influenced moments.
+The room is on two levels with a mountain-facing aspect, service is proprietor-led, the cooking blends French foundations with Asian-influenced moments.
 At €€€ pricing, you're in the mid-range for Switzerland but meaningfully above casual mountain dining.
-Booking is direct , this isn't a venue requiring weeks of advance planning.
+Booking is direct, this isn't a venue requiring weeks of advance planning.
 If you're new to Champéry, read our full Champéry restaurants guide to see how it fits the broader local picture.

 Champéry's dining options are limited by village size.
 For French contemporary cooking with Michelin recognition in a mountain setting, Le 42 is the obvious choice locally.
 If you're willing to travel within the region, Da Vittorio in St. Moritz offers Italian fine dining at a higher price point and in a more prominent resort context.
 For traditional Swiss mountain fare rather than contemporary French, Champéry's casual village restaurants serve the purpose at lower cost.
 Le 42 occupies a distinct position locally: there isn't a direct like-for-like competitor in the village at the same quality tier.

 No specific dietary restriction policy is confirmed in the public record.
-The kitchen's range , French technique plus Asian influences , suggests some flexibility, but for serious allergies or strict dietary requirements, contact Hotel Le White directly before booking.
+The kitchen's range, French technique plus Asian influences, suggests some flexibility, but for serious allergies or strict dietary requirements, contact Hotel Le White directly before booking.
 The proprietor-managed service model means dietary questions are more likely to receive a considered response than in a larger, more corporate operation.

 No tasting menu format is confirmed in the public record.
 The Michelin Plate recognition suggests the kitchen has the capability to execute a multi-course format well, but whether that structure is offered is not confirmed.
 Contact the restaurant directly for current menu format.
-If a tasting menu is available, the €€€ price tier and the 4.8 Google rating from 82 reviews suggest it would represent fair value relative to Switzerland's starred restaurant tier, where similar formats run considerably higher.

 Yes, with some context.
-The room , two-level, mountain-facing, Alpine modern design , is well-suited to a celebratory dinner.
+The room, two-level, mountain-facing, Alpine modern design, is well-suited to a celebratory dinner.
 The proprietor's personal attention to service means a special occasion is more likely to be acknowledged and accommodated than in an anonymous large-format restaurant.
 The Michelin Plate standing adds credibility to the choice.
 It isn't the kind of multi-starred theatrical experience you'd find at Memories or Schloss Schauenstein, but for a ski-trip anniversary or a birthday dinner in the mountains, it delivers what the occasion needs.

 Booking difficulty is low relative to comparable Michelin-recognised restaurants in Switzerland.
 A few days' notice should be sufficient outside peak ski season; during high-season winter weeks (Christmas–New Year, February school holidays) and summer peak periods, booking a week or more ahead is a sensible precaution given the limited dining options in Champéry.
 Book directly through Hotel Le White.